Hina-softwareEngineer/Hina-softwareEngineer/README.md

 ##### An enthusiastic Full Stack Developer who is passionate about new technologies 😃

 - 🔭 I am currently working on Javascript
-- 🌱 I am currently learning Next.js & Graphql
+- 🌱 I am currently learning Design Patterns
 - 💫 Looking to contribute to open-source

 <!-- <h4 align="center">